tombh/novim-mode/README.md

 _Work In Progress_

 Some, indeed many, may say this is counter-productive or even sacrilegious.
 But Vim is a lot more than just a keybinding paradigm; firstly it has one of the richest plugin ecosystems of any editor, but also it is a --if not *the* most-- ubiquitous text editor and has been battle tested for over 25 years.
 There are more reasons to use it than merely its famous shortcut vocabulary.
-This plugin is an attempt to expose everything else about Vim without the overhead of learning to use Normal mode The Right Way.
+This plugin is an attempt to expose everything else about Vim without the overhead of learning to use Normal Mode The Right Way.
+This is not a rebellion, it is merely a manifestation of the distinction between Vim the editor and Vim the keybinding paradigm.
+Please do not dismiss Normal Mode just because this plugin exists, give `vimtutor` a go: modal editing is popular for a reason.

 Vim itself already has support for something similar in its optional [`mswin.vim`](https://github.com/vim/vim/blob/master/runtime/mswin.vim) config file.
-However it still assumes the relevance of Normal mode and `SHIFT+INSERT` combinations.
-Whereas this plugin attempts to avoid Normal mode unless absolutely necessary, say for interacting with the NERDTree buffer.
+However it still assumes the relevance of Normal Mode and `SHIFT+INSERT` combinations.
+Whereas this plugin attempts to avoid Normal Mode unless absolutely necessary, say for interacting with the NERDTree buffer, wherein Insert mode has no purpose.

 ## Installation